48th District Court Judge Marc Barron of the 48th District Court

 - Retail Fraud 1st Degree and other Theft Crimes

 - Child Pornography

 All felony matters start with an arraignment.
-At the arraignment, the judge or magistrate will set a bond and schedule future court dates.
-Arguing for a low or personal bond (no money) can be complex and requires the assistance of a highly experienced lawyer.
+The judge or magistrate will set a bond and schedule future court dates at the arraignment.
+Arguing for a low or personal bond (no money) can be complex and requires a highly experienced lawyer’s assistance.

 If a district court has scheduled a preliminary exam, it is like a small trial.
-The prosecutor must produce sufficient evidence to establish that a crime has been committed and probable cause to believe the defendant committed it.
-If the defense lawyer successfully attacks the government’s case, all charges may be dismissed.
-If the prosecution meets its burden, the district judge will “bind over” the case to the county circuit court for final disposition.
+The prosecutor must produce sufficient evidence to establish a crime was committed and probable cause to believe the defendant committed it.
+All charges may be dismissed if the defense lawyer successfully attacks the government’s case.
+If the prosecution meets its burden, the district judge will “bind over” the matter to the county circuit court for final disposition.

-In some cases, an astute and influential defense attorney may be able to negotiate for a dismissal of the felony case or a plea bargain to a reduced, misdemeanor charge.
-In Judge Barron’s court, plea bargains are infrequently offered because Oakland County’s prosecutor’s office has very stringent rules about plea-bargaining.
+In some cases, an astute and influential defense attorney may successfully negotiate for a dismissal of the felony case or a plea bargain to a reduced misdemeanor charge.
+In Judge Barron’s court, Oakland County prosecutors infrequently offer plea bargains because they have stringent rules about lowering charges.